Tesla has made great strides in proving to the world that electric cars can be beautiful, convenient, and affordable. And the world has responded.

 Similarly, the federal government and a number of US states have financial schemes in place to promote the purchase of EVs.
 This way, the upfront cost of purchasing an electric car is lowered through tax credits.

-Some may argue that one of the shortcomings of electric cars is that there are fewer chargers than there are petrol stations.
+Some may argue that one of the shortcomings to the rise of electric cars is that there are fewer chargers than there are petrol stations.
 That allegedly makes operating an EV less convenient.

 But remember that the same was true of petrol stations back in the day, when the industry was young.
 It was only later on that they started booming.